AAmp-Ann/A.ann-tech-writing-portfolio/README.md

 ## About This Portfolio

-This portfilio was created to demonstrate technical writing skills in a cloud engineering context.
+This portfolio was created to demonstrate technical writing skills in a cloud engineering context.
 It emphasizes clarity, structure, and support for real users performing technical tasks.
-The content is written in Markdown and organized for use on GitHub a professional documentation sample.
+The content is organized for use on GitHub a professional documentation sample.